-Gillian Bonser is a cofounder and developer for Winangay Resources.
+Gillian Bonser is a co-founder and developer for Winangay Resources.
 She is a psychologist, consultant and facilitator who specialises in creative lateral thinking and innovative resource development.
 She has a long history of social justice activism in relation to Aboriginal people and those who are living with trauma, particularly in the fields of mental health, community work and leadership.